 All staff and governors are provided with data protection training as part of their induction process.
-In line with the ICO's recommendations, refresher training will be provided to all staff regularly and not less than biannually.

 Data protection will also form part of continuing professional development, where changes to legislation, guidance or the school's processes make it necessary.

 19. Monitoring arrangements